isaacnmm/pestpolicy-hugo2XX/content/posts/hornet-nest-removal/index.md

 ##  #1: Take Safety Measures

-There are countless ways of [keeping the hornets away](https://entomology.ca. uky. edu/ef620).
-It is not easy to get rid of them. - If you are careful, you can eliminate their existence without even the services of a professional exterminator. - Hornets can sting hard and can do it several times and will do so aggressively.
+There are countless ways of [keeping the hornets away](https://entomology.ca.uky.edu/ef620).It is not easy to get rid of them. - If you are careful, you can eliminate their existence without even the services of a professional exterminator. - Hornets can sting hard and can do it several times and will do so aggressively.

 One thing should be kept in mind before attempting to remove it; this can be a risky project to undertake irrespective of whether you are allergic to it or not; caution should be taken care of.